FtmsdtHosseini/IDPL-PFOD/README.md

  + *We used [MirasText](https://github.com/miras-tech/MirasText/tree/master/MirasText) Dataset to generate text of each image.*

- + *We generated IDPL-LSPOD's images by using the Python programming language.*
+ + *We generated IDPL-PrFOD's images by using the Python programming language.*

  + *We used part of the code published [here](https://github.com/Belval/TextRecognitionDataGenerator) to add SineWave distortion to our images.*